auth0/docs/articles/quickstart/spa/react/02-callback.md

 ---
-title: Login
+title: Callback URL
-description: This tutorial demonstrates how to add user login to your application with Auth0
+description: This tutorial demonstrates how to handle the authentication result from Auth0
 budicon: 448
 ---